rebelsky/csc207c/_labs/inheritance.md

     pen.println("After decrementing gamma: " + gamma);
 ```

 g.
-What do you expect to happen if we add the following lines to our
+What do you expect to happen if we add the following lines to the end of our
 test?

 ```java